 “I get asked a lot, did Headstrong save your life?
 It gives me the tools to make sure I never feel like I don’t want to be on this earth again,” he said.
 He now advocates for other veterans with brain injuries, and in 2019 he was awarded the organization’s Moral Courage Award at a ceremony in New York City.

 “I tell folks, ‘Look, you’re going to fall down again at some point.
 But now you know how to get up,’” Milo said.
 “I’ll tell every single veteran out there — and every single non-veteran — you’re not alone.”
 Watch the segment below.

 In today’s healthcare environment, it’s more important than ever to have a well-streamlined ambulatory care network.
-Patients continue to favor outpatient service environments as insurance costs steer them away from hospital-based care.
+Patients continue to favor outpatient service environments for convenience and cost savings.